mxmchrbrt/Auto-Wallpaper/README.md

    git clone https://github.com/your-username/auto-wallpaper.git
    ```

-2. Place your wallpaper images (Night.jpg, Day.jpg, Aprem.jpg, Sunset.jpg) in the specified directory.
-You can change the directory in the script by modifying the `wallpaper_dir` variable.
+2. You can change the directory in the script by modifying the `wallpaper_dir` variable.

 3. Make the script executable: